Yin miao: Worship

-Girl Temples
+Girl temples

 Girl temples are yin miao dedicated to the spirits of unmarried women who have died early.

 The origins of these shrines can be traced back to the custom of ghost marriage, where the spirits of unmarried women are paired with a deceased man in order to have offspring and become ancestors.
 Another method of settling these spirits is through the creation of a girl shrine, which is similar to the official culture of placing men.

-Girl shrines in Taiwan are rare and were not recorded during the Qing Dynasty.
+Girl shrines in Taiwan are rare and were not recorded during the Qing dynasty.
 However, they have become more prevalent in recent times due to the patrilineal society, which does not allow unmarried women to be enshrined in ancestral halls.
 Famous examples of girl shrines in Taiwan include Sister Lintou, Wei Bian Girl Temple, Mrs. Chitou, Qiu Girl Temple, and Wufei Temple.
-The patriarchal social concept of the Han people in the early days of Taiwan believed that girls who died before marriage would not be able to enjoy incense and become lonely ghosts.
+The patriarchal social concept of the Han people in the early days of Taiwan believed that girls who died before marriage would not be able to enjoy incense and become hungry ghosts.
 These girl temples are usually built in the place where the girl died or where her grave or corpse was found, and are usually relatively remote and less crowded.

 In the 1970s, many girl temples became holy places for gamblers.